Correction of Synmastia

 Surgical correction of synmastia

 The muscle barrier along the breastbone by definition is compromised.
 Most surgeons correct this problem by placing sutures up and down the medial (towards the breastbone) side of the pocket to limit the opening in that area and direct the implant to move more to the lateral side of the chest.
 This makes sense in theory but there are some issues with this technique.
 The sutures can be uncomfortable because they need to be placed into solid tissue on the chest wall so as to securely hold the suture.
-Placing these sutures into the lining of the ribs (the periosteum) can be painful.
+A suture needle will not pass through the ribs; one would have to utilize the fascia (overlying tissue) of the muscle between the ribs.
 There is also no guarantee that it will work.
 The suture line can disrupt, especially if there is pressure on it from the implant.
 It may be advantageous to reduce the implant size and consider opening up the lateral (outside) of the pocket (only if there is room to do so – you do not want excessive lateral protrusion of the implant because that doesn’t look good, either).